chongpang-wq/EmpiricalResearch_LLM_Workflow_Template/README.md

 After this information is provided, the coding LLM should update the project documentation and configuration files.
 It should not begin coding, run scripts, create final data, or generate results unless explicitly approved.

 If data are public and you approve, the coding LLM may help download them and document the source.
 If data are private, restricted, or manually supplied, it should only document the location and access rules.

+If you switch to a new agent, tell it to read files start with "!" and follow the instructions.
+It then automatically learns all information required for work.

 ### 2. Use natural-language triggers